fbartusch/dataprov/README.md

 # dataprov: Automatic provenance metadata generation

-Dataprov is a wrapper that produces provenance metadata at the same time the data processing happens.
+Dataprov wraps your computation and produces provenance metadata at the same time the data processing happens.

 ## Install

-It's the best to install dataprov in a new conda environment:
+It's the best to install dataprov in a new conda environment.
+Dataprov is usable both with Python 2 and Python 3.
 [Howto install conda](https://conda.io/miniconda.html)

 ```
-conda create -n dataprov python=3.6
+conda create -n dataprov python=3.6 # or 2.7
 source activate dataprov
 ```